 |First Five Ingredients:||Chicken thigh, chicken breast, chicken liver, green beans, peas|

 The best overall high-protein cat food is the Smalls Human-Grade Fresh Bird.
-The amount of protein in this food is 49.6%, one of the highest amounts of protein in commercial cat food.
+The amount of protein in this food is 15.5%, which is a good amount of protein in commercial cat food.
 Even better is that only 4.7% of metabolizable energy is from carbohydrates in this recipe.

 The Smalls cat food is an excellent choice for other reasons, too.
 The food is human-grade, which means you can even eat it (though you would need to cook it first)!
 The human-grade quality ensures that your cat gets the safest food.
 More so, the food is all-natural and free from preservatives, artificial flavors, and colors.

 Even if your cat is picky, that shouldn’t be a problem with this food.
-It comes in two flavors – chicken, turkey, and beef.
-It also comes in two textures: smooth and ground.
+It comes in three flavors (chicken, turkey, and beef) and two textures (smooth and ground).
 These options ensure that every cat has a plate for its palette.

-2. Cat Chow Naturals Original Dry Cat Food — Best Value
+2. Cat Chow Naturals Original Dry Cat Food — Budget Buy

 |First Five Ingredients:||Chicken, corn gluten meal, chicken by-product meal, rice, soybean meal|

-If you’re on a strict budget, Cat Chow Naturals Original Dry Cat Food is the best high-protein cat food for the money.
+If you’re on a strict budget, Cat Chow Naturals Original Dry Cat Food is a good budget high-protein cat food.
 It includes chicken as the first ingredient, which is a high-quality protein source.